peter88213/novx_xtg/docs/usage.md

 `Sourcefile`

-The path of the noveltree project file.
+The path of the novelibre project file.

 #### optional arguments: